anvilproject/client-apis/pyAnVIL/README.md

 ```
-$ source fhir_env fhir-test-14  us-west2
+$ source fhir_env fhir-test-16 us-west2
 ***** env variables *****
-GOOGLE_PROJECT_NAME fhir-test-14 The root for the API, billing, buckets, etc.
+GOOGLE_PROJECT_NAME fhir-test-16 The root for the API, billing, buckets, etc.
-GOOGLE_BILLING_ACCOUNT XXXXX-XXXXX-XXXXXX Google Cloud Billing Accounts allow you to configure payment and track spending in GCP.
+GOOGLE_BILLING_ACCOUNT XXXXXX-XXXX-XXXX Google Cloud Billing Accounts allow you to configure payment and track spending in GCP.
-GOOGLE_LOCATION us-west1 The physical location of the data
+GOOGLE_LOCATION us-west2 The physical location of the data
 GOOGLE_DATASET anvil-test Datasets are top-level containers that are used to organize and control access to your stores.
 GOOGLE_DATASTORE test A FHIR store is a data store in the Cloud Healthcare API that holds FHIR resources.
-GOOGLE_APPLICATION_CREDENTIALS ./XXXX.json Your google identity - used to retrieve the terra maintained spreadsheet and issue FHIR commands.
-SPREADSHEET_UUID 17VAXsRSOz9Y2K6RhYwSt2RJMxyeLtJq09M2O2kiSbRo The spreadsheet key
 OUTPUT_PATH ./DATA A directory on your local system, used to store work files.
-GOOGLE_BUCKET fhir-test A bucket that will contain you ImplementationGuide and FHIR resources
+GOOGLE_PROJECT fhir-test-16-342800 The project identifier
+GOOGLE_BUCKET fhir-test-16-342800 The bucket used to store extracted FHIR files
 ```